dnlsyfq/html_refresher/README.md

 ```

 **Div**
-* div element, also known as a division element, is a general purpose container for other elements.
+* div short for division
+* division or container that divides the page into sections
 ```
 <div>
 </div>